State acceptance in Tennessee

 Dentists: We are accepted by the TN Board of Dentistry because we are accredited by ADA CERP

-40 hours of continuing education during the two calendar year cycle According to the Tennessee Board of Dentistry rules, acceptable continuing education is: Courses sponsored or approved by any of the following organizations: American Dental Association or its constituent or component societies The hours necessary to obtain or maintain C.P.R. may be counted as continuing education hours Cardiopulmonary resuscitation (CPR) is defined as successful completion of a BLS Healthcare Provider course, or CPR/AED for the Professional Rescuer, or an equivalent course, which provides training for healthcare professionals in CPR and the use of an AED.
+40 hours of continuing education during the two calendar year cycle According to the Tennessee Board of Dentistry rules, acceptable continuing education is: Courses sponsored or approved by any of the following organizations: American Dental Association or its constituent or component societies The hours necessary to obtain or maintain C.P.R. may be counted as continuing education hours cardiopulmonary resuscitation (CPR) is defined as successful completion of a BLS healthcare provider course, or CPR/AED for the professional rescuer, or an equivalent course, which provides training for healthcare professionals in CPR and the use of an AED.
 The course must be conducted in person and include a skills examination on a manikin with a certified instructor.
-Verification links:

 Pharmacists: We are accepted by the TN Board of Pharmacy because we are ACPE accredited

-1140-05-.03 RECOGNITION OF PROGRAMS.
+1140-05-.03 recognition of programs.
 The board will recognize any continuing pharmaceutical education hours obtained from an ACPEapproved provider.
-Verification links:

 If you prefer sit-down, in-person training for ACLS, we have you covered.